canonical/charm-relation-interfaces/interfaces/etcd_client/v0/README.md

 ### Provider

-- Is expected to provide the `endpoints` field containing all cluster endpoint addresses in a comma-separated list.
+- Is expected to provide the `endpoints` field containing all cluster endpoints in a comma-separated list.
-- Is expected to provide the `username` as a field of a Juju secret and provide its URI in the `secret-user`.
+- Is expected to provide the `username` and `uris` as fields of a Juju secret and provide its URI in the `secret-user`.
+  - The `username` field is expected to contain the username of the user created for the Requirer.
+  - The `uris` field is expected to contain the list of the cluster's client urls in a comma-separated list.
 - Is expected to provide the `version` field describing the installed version number of etcd.
-- Is expected to provide the CA chain in the `tls-ca` field of a Juju Secret.
+- Is expected to provide the TLS related information as fields of a Juju secret and provide its URI in the `secret-tls`.
+  - The `tls` field is expected to contain whether TLS is enabled or not. etcd only supporte clients when configured with TLS enabled.
-- Is expected to share the TLS Juju Secret URI through the `secret-tls` field of the databag.
+  - The `tls-ca` field is expected to contain the CA certificate of the server.
 - Is expected to create a user with the common name extracted from the `mtls-cert` provided by the Requirer.
 - Is expected to create a role with read and write permissions for the keys prefix provided by the Requirer.
 - Is expected to grant the user the role created.
 - Is expected to delete the user and role when the relation is removed.
-- Is expected to add the `mtls-cert` provided by the Requirer to the trusted client CA list.
+- Is expected to add the `mtls-cert` provided by the Requirer to the truststore on the Provider side.
-- Is expected to perform a rolling restart of the etcd cluster to reload the client CA list.
-- Is expected to update the trusted client CA list and perform a rolling restart when the relation is updated and the `mtls-cert` changes.
+- Is expected to update the truststore when the relation is updated and the `mtls-cert` changes.
-- Is expected to delete the `mtls-cert` from the trusted client CA list when the relation is removed.
+- Is expected to delete the `mtls-cert` from the truststore when the relation is removed.

 ### Requirer

 - Is expected to provide `requested-secrets`, which is a list of field names that are not to be exposed on the relation databag, but handled within Juju Secrets.
 It should be JSON parsable array of strings, and correspond to valid Juju Secret keys (i.e. alphanumerical characters with a potential '-' (dash) character).
-Secret fields must contain `tls-ca` and `username`.
+By default the secret fields include `username`, `uris`, `tls`, and `tls-ca`.
 - It is expected to provide `provided-secrets`, which is a list of field names that are to be exposed on the relation databag, but handled within Juju Secrets.
 It should be JSON parsable array of strings, and correspond to valid Juju Secret keys (i.e. alphanumerical characters with a potential '-' (dash) character).
-Secret fields must contain `mtls-cert`.
+By default the secret fields include `mtls-cert`.
 - Is expected to provide the `prefix` field containing the range of keys accessed by the client.
 - Is expected to provide the client certificate in the `mtls-cert` field of a Juju Secret.
 - Is expected to share the client certificate Juju Secret URI through the `secret-mtls` field of the databag.